PiMaker/pimaker.github.io/_texts/rvc1.md

 Around March 2021 I decided on writing an emulator capable of running a full Linux Kernel in VRChat.
 Due to the inherent limitations of that platform, the tool of choice had to be a shader.
 And after a few months of work, I'm now proud to present the worlds first (as far as I know) RISC-V CPU/SoC emulator in an HLSL pixel shader, capable of running up to 250 kHz (on a 2080 Ti) and booting Linux 5.13.5 with MMU support.

 You can experience the result of all this for yourself by visiting [this VRChat world](https://vrchat.com/home/world/wrld_8126d9ef-eba5-4d49-9867-9e3c4f0b290d).
-You will require a VRChat account and the corresponding client, both of which are free.
+You will require a [VRChat](https://hello.vrchat.com/) account and the corresponding client, both of which are free and give you access to a massive social platform full of user-created content such as this (no VR headset required!).

 ![rvc test world with booted linux](../../assets/rvc_overview.jpg)
 <small>(a screenshot of the VRChat world and interface to use the emulator)</small>